BazzaCuda/TRARunrar/README.md

 updates, comments and suggestions welcome.

 Of course, big thanks are due to Phillipe for his original 32-bit component, some 16 years ago!

+N.B.
+The code expects you to rename unrar.dll to either unrar32.dll or unrar64.dll as appropriate.